 You will then receive a message informing you that the machine is in Service Mode:

-If you do not put the machine into service mode you will not be able to update the BIOS properly.
+If you do not put the machine into service mode you will not be able to backup or update the BIOS properly.

 Modify and Upgrade the BIOS